gastonzarate/opentrading/README.md

-# 🦈 Shark Bot - Autonomous Cryptocurrency Trading Agent
+# 🦈 Opentrading - Autonomous Cryptocurrency Trading Agent

 An AI-powered autonomous trading bot for Binance Futures that uses Claude AI to analyze market data, execute trades, and manage risk in real-time.